DSKottachchi/Crossy-Roads-Game/README.md

 # Crossy-Roads-Game
 Created Using TL Engine

-Languages: C++ using TL Engine
+**Languages**: C++ using TL Engine.
 TL Engine is an engine created by our university for our Games Concepts module.

 Description About Game:
-A simple 3D Crossy Roads game where a pig has to cross the road without getting knocked by any vehicles.
+A simple 3D Crossy Roads game where a pig :pig: has to cross the road without getting knocked by any vehicles.
 A points system has also been added as an extra functionality where the player has to collect coins while crossing across to the other side.
 To make the game more challenging the player has to cross the road within the given time period.

 Models had to be loaded seperately which have been stored in files.
 The models used are in .x format downloaded online.